Looking for a Used Grand Prix in your area?

 In the cabin and under the hood, things were little changed.
 The standard engine was the 389 V8 hitting either 230-hp or 303-hp with a 2-barrel or 4-barrel carb, or 318-hp with a TriPower.
 The 425 Trophy V8s were replaced with various 421 engines.
 A 4-barrel carb rated 353-hp and a High Output TriPower didn't disappoint with 370-hp.
 A rare three Super Duty 421s were produced at 390 and 405-hp.
 While obviously appealing to the sports performance fan (the 1963 Grand Prix got 0-60 in 6.6 seconds), the coupe was nicely outfitted for personal comfort as well, with power windows, vinyl bucket seats, center console, air conditioning, and cruise control.

-Talk about the 1963 Pontiac Grand Prix
+What's your take on the 1963 Pontiac Grand Prix?

 Pontiac Grand Prix Questions